cedric-v/cedric-v/src/en/sois-je-gagne-sois-japprends.md

   <article class="max-w-none space-y-8 text-[#1f1f1f] prose prose-lg">
     <div class="section-card p-8 bg-white space-y-6">
-<p class="text-lg leading-relaxed">Everyone screws up sometimes.
-The good news?
-First, it's an opportunity to learn and grow.
+      <p class="text-lg leading-relaxed">Everyone screws up sometimes. <strong>The good news?</strong></p>

+      <p class="text-lg leading-relaxed">First, it's an opportunity to learn and grow.
 Then, it's an opportunity to pass on.
 To help people who haven't experienced such a failure to avoid it.
-To help others get back on their feet faster and better, thanks to your expertise.
-"Either I win, or I learn.</p>
+To help others get back on their feet faster and better, thanks to your expertise.</p>

+      <p class="text-lg leading-relaxed"><strong>"Either I win, or I learn."</strong></p>
     </div>
   </article>
   <!-- CTA pour l'accompagnement -->